 He and teachers also analyzed teaching method including how to engage students in different kinds of class.
 Lots of new ideas are presented.
 Dr. Doug Daugherty pointed out that the best way to resolve problems is always to keep open-minded and positive.

-Welcome new teachers from China
+Welcome new research assistants from China

 July 24-28, 2016, Kennesaw